 These are some questions asked and what I imagine you’d want to know.
-If your question wasn’t answered here, feel free to contact me, I’ll do my best in replying as quick as possible!
+If your question wasn’t answered here, feel free to contact me, I’ll do my best to reply as quickly as possible!

 What Camera & Lenses do you use for your photographs?